com-lihaoyi/os-lib/readme.md

   processes output/error streams are configured.
 - `mergeErrIntoOut`: merges the subprocess's stderr stream into it's stdout
 - `timeout`: how long to wait for the subprocess to complete
-- `check`: enable this to throw an exception if the subprocess fails with a non-zero exit code
+- `check`: disable this to avoid throwing an exception if the subprocess fails with a non-zero exit code
 - `propagateEnv`: disable this to avoid passing in this parent process's environment variables to the subprocess